ebythomas23/AI-Trip-Planner/README.md

 - Cost breakdowns and weather details
 - All output in clean Markdown

+## Tracing & Monitoring with LangSmith

+This project integrates LangSmith for tracing and monitoring all agentic workflows and tool calls.
+LangSmith provides detailed visibility into LLM reasoning, tool usage, and execution paths, making it easier to debug, optimize, and understand agent behavior.
+All interactions and tool invocations are automatically logged for analysis.
 ## Folder Structure

 The project is organized for clarity, modularity, and extensibility: